Regulation on doctoral study and doctoral degrees at the University of Iceland School of Humanities, no. 1160/2015

 The secretary of the committee is the contact between the School and the Graduate School for matters relating to doctoral students, under the authority of the committee chair.
 The chair of the doctoral studies committee, or the chair's proxy, shall represent the School of Humanities on the board of the Graduate School.

 The School of Humanities doctoral studies committee shall oversee doctoral studies within the School and ensure consistency in work procedures and criteria, requirements and responsibilities that make up programmes and their frameworks.
 Following an academic discussion within the faculty/department in question, the committee shall discuss and process applications in accordance with Article 5 of this Regulation.
-The committee shall confirm study plans and research proposals and changes thereof, confirm choices of supervisor and others on doctoral committees and also choices of special tutors where appropriate, cf. Article 9.
+The committee shall confirm study plans and research proposals and changes thereof, confirm choices of academic supervisors and others on doctoral committees and also choices of special administrative supervisors where appropriate, cf. Article 9.
 Having received nominations from the faculty in question and confirmation from the Graduate School, the doctoral studies committee shall appoint opponents, receive their verdicts and follow up requirements for improvement, should there be any.
 The committee shall also perform any other tasks regarding doctoral studies the School dean or School board may assign it.]1

 If the committee disagrees on how to handle a matter relating to an individual doctoral project, the representative of that faculty at which the project is being completed may require the matter to be referred to the faculty for further discussion.
 The matter shall be referred back to the doctoral studies committee after the faculty's discussion.
 The doctoral studies committee shall make the final decision on the matter.
 [In the case of a tie vote, the chair shall cast the deciding vote.]1